perandersson/everstore-java-adapter/README.md

-This repository contains the source code for both the adapter and various examples.
+This repository contains the source code for the adapter used to connect to https://github.com/perandersson/everstore-server .
+It also contains examples on how to use it.

 ## Projects